mahbodkh/StorageProblem/README.md

 Kafka and RabbitMQ are both popular message brokers that can be used in a microservices architecture to decouple components and enable asynchronous communication between them.

-- Asynchronous communication: they allow components to communicate asynchronously, which means that components can send messages to one another without having to wait for a response.
-This can help improve overall system performance and resilience.
 - Scalability: Kafka and RabbitMQ are designed to handle large volumes of messages and can be scaled horizontally to handle increasing amounts of traffic.
 They can also be clustered to ensure high availability and fault tolerance.
-- Flexibility: they support a wide range of messaging patterns, including publish-subscribe, point-to-point, and request-response.
-This makes them suitable for a wide range of use cases.
+    - Kafka uses a write-ahead log (WAL) to ensure data durability.
+As messages are produced to a partition, they are first written to the WAL on disk.
+Once the message has been successfully written to the WAL, Kafka will send an acknowledgement back to the producer to confirm that the message has been received and stored durably.
+Partitioning in Kafka which partitions they want to read from, and multiple consumers (multithread consumers) can read from the same partition in parallel.
+Each partition is an ordered and immutable sequence of records, and Kafka guarantees that once written to a partition, data is immutable and can be read in the same order it was written
+    - In RabbitMQ, messages are published to exchanges and then routed to queues based on routing keys or patterns.
+The messages are stored in the queues until they are consumed by consumers.
+RabbitMQ provides durability by allowing messages to be persisted to disk on the broker, so that they can survive broker restarts or failures.
+- Data persistence:
-- Data persistence: Kafka and RabbitMQ can be configured to persist messages to disk, which means that messages can be stored and retrieved even if a component goes down or is temporarily unavailable.
+    - Kafka can be configured to persist messages to disk, which means that messages can be stored and retrieved even if a component goes down or is temporarily unavailable.

-Consider, they can add additional complexity to the system and require additional configuration and maintenance.
+    - RabbitMQ basically is an in-memory message broker by default.
+However, it can also be configured to persist messages to disk, which can have an impact on performance depending on the specific use case.
 ---

 To handle millions of requests per minute, we would need to design the system with scalability and performance in mind that are some possible strategies for handling high levels of traffic:

-- Caching: To improve response times and reduce the load on the database, we could use a caching layer such as Redis or Memcached to store frequently accessed data.
+- Caching: To improve response times and reduce the load on the database, we could use a caching layer such as Redis or Memcached to store frequently accessed data with evict policy.
 - Load balancing: To distribute incoming requests evenly across multiple instances of the application, we could use a load balancer such as NGINX or Amazon ELB.
 - Horizontal scaling: To handle increasing levels of traffic, we could scale out the application horizontally by adding more instances of the application and/or database servers.
 - Monitoring and alerting: To detect and respond to performance issues in real-time, we could use tools such as Prometheus and Grafana to monitor system metrics and trigger alerts when thresholds are exceeded.